SOMBALAK

 Pakarena, a classical Makassar dance performed by masters, Daeng Serang and Daeng Mile in Kalase’rena-Takalar village in South Sulawesi.

-In Bugis society, there are a special group of people called Bissu.
-This cis-gendered group are recognised as spiritual leaders with a duty to preserve traditional knowledge through a life-time dedication of serving the people.
-The Bissu have a special ability to connect with the spiritual world, to bridge the gap between the physical and metaphysical and are believed to be able to send and receive the messages of spirits.
+In Bugis society, a special group of people called the Bissu holds a unique place.
+This cis-gendered group is recognized as spiritual leaders with a lifelong dedication to preserving traditional knowledge and serving the people.
+The Bissu possess a special ability to connect with the spiritual world, bridging the gap between the physical and metaphysical realms.
+They are also believed to have the power to send and receive messages from spirits.
 Their shamanistic practices allow them to practice spiritual and medicinal consultations.
 In the southern Makassar region, there is an oral tradition called Royong where lyrics are taken from old songs and stories, and reinterpreted as lullabies, healing songs, lyrical welcoming, marriage songs and similar occasions, often orchestrated by the Bissu.

 Ardiansyah, a young Bissu, singing a Bissu chant along with Wahyu and Anjelita singing royong